 As we said, that ad surprisingly isn’t on You Tube that we can find, but this one is similar.

-So, the story was that they tested this advert in eight of their ten biggest markets.
-Consumers everywhere loved it.
+So, the story was they tested this advert in 8 of their 10 biggest markets.

-Like “Top 2” boxes in preference, high likability and intent to purchase, and all that other pre-test stuff that makes market researchers jump up and down with excitement.
+Like “Top 2” boxes in preference, high likeability and intent to purchase.
+All that pre-test stuff which market researchers get excited about.

 The word “stag” in Brazil Portuguese is derogatory slang for homosexual.
 And, in Latino cultures at the time, homosexuality was way less positively accepted than it is now.